UniversalDependencies/docs/_qpm/dep/nusbj-pass.md

 udver: '2'
 ---

-The label passive nominal subject nsubj:pass refers to a noun phrase which is the syntactic subject of a passive verb or a passive clause:
+The [nsubj:pass]() dependency (passive nominal subject) is used to express the relation of a noun phrase which is the syntactic subject of a passive verb:

 ~~~ sdparse
 zatvóren je poten